charlotte-qazi/ai-charlotte/README.md

 OPENAI_API_KEY=
 QDRANT_URL=
 QDRANT_API_KEY=
-QDRANT_COLLECTION=personal_docs
+QDRANT_COLLECTION=ai_charlotte
 ```

 For the current mock chat, these are not required.
+For embeddings and vector storage, you'll need:
+- `OPENAI_API_KEY`: Your OpenAI API key for embeddings
+- `QDRANT_URL`: Your Qdrant Cloud URL (e.g., `https://xyz.us-east4-0.gcp.cloud.qdrant.io:6333`)
+- `QDRANT_API_KEY`: Your Qdrant Cloud API key

 ## Troubleshooting
 - Port in use: